Updated Jun 16 2023

 Key Milestones & Events

-October 2022: Completed interior renovations that replaced auditorium seating and carpeting in public areas
+October 2022: Completed interior renovations that replaced the stage, auditorium seating, and carpeting in public areas

 hide cost details